derpolsper/encode/README.md

 Though some parameters can be set permanent, encoding needs a lot of trial and error to find the best possible result.
 There's lots of interaction.
 But hey, encoding is fun!__

-Some flaky things I did not know how to avoid are noted in the script, these comments start with #TODONOTE.
-I'd be especially thankful for them to be solved in a clean way.__
+I'd be especially thankful for some flaky things (commented with #TODONOTE) to be solved in a clean way.__

 Credits to uncountable contributors at stackoverflow.com and those awesome people at ptp.me!